The IFSW 2026 Special General Meeting (SGM) will be held as an online gathering on 18 February 2026.

 The discussion will be conducted as follows:

-• All initiators of the motions, collectively, will be allocated a total of up to 30 minutes to present their concerns.
+- All initiators of the motions, collectively, will be allocated a total of up to 30 minutes to present their concerns.
+The initial speaking time will be 15 minutes to present a statement.
+A further total of 15 minutes of speaking time are guaranteed later in the discussion.

-• The member organisation that is the subject of the concerns will be allocated up to 30 minutes to respond and present its position.
+- The member organisation that is the subject of the concerns will be allocated up to 30 minutes to respond and present its position.
+The initial speaking time will be 15 minutes to present a statement.
+A further total of 15 minutes of speaking time are guaranteed later in the discussion.

-• Each other member organisation may make one oral contribution of up to 5 minutes.
+- Each other member organisation may make one oral contribution of up to 5 minutes.
+The presentation of a statement is limited to 3 minutes and 2 minutes are guaranteed later in the discussion.

 Time slots for oral contributions may be requested in advance of the meeting.
 Further details on how to request a time slot are provided below on this page.
 Member organisations that have not reserved a time slot in advance may still be given the opportunity to speak during the discussion round, subject to the availability of time.